ChameleonCloud/docs/source/technical/metrics.rst

    sudo systemctl stop collectd && sudo systemctl disable collectd

 _____________________________________________
-Metrics for Bare-Metal Nodes
+Metrics for bare metal nodes
 _____________________________________________

 Chameleon automatically collects power usage and temperature data on all nodes in the system.
 Instantaneous power usage data (in watts) and temperature readings (in Celsius) are collected through the IPMI interface on the chassis controller for the nodes.
 This “out-of-band” approach does not consume additional power on the node itself and runs even when the node is powered off.

 .. attention::
     Temperature metrics are currently collected from the CPU sensor on each node.
 These temperature readings are only reported while the node is powered on.